Solar Panel Installers on Roof

 Who pays the highest feed-in tariff rates in Ireland?

-The current summer (as of Aug 2024) is Pinergy at 25 cents / kWh, closely followed by Energia at 24 cents / kWh.
+The current winner (as of Aug 2024) is Pinergy at 25 cents / kWh, closely followed by Energia at 24 cents / kWh Please note energia are dropping their rates to 20 cents / kWh on 13th January 2025 though.

 Each energy supplier sets their own feed-in tariff rates, and we have seen the title of Best Rates for Feed-in Tariff change hands many times over the years.